fizwidget/fizwidget.github.io/source/_posts/2014-07-03-implicit-futures-in-ruby.markdown

 The `Future` class given above isn't exactly production-ready.
 If you were using it in a real project, you'd want it to:

 - Capture exceptions that occur during the thread's execution and re-throw them when the result is accessed.
-- Inherit from `BasicObject` instead of `Object`, so the methods defined on `Object` are also delegated to the result.
+- Inherit from `BasicObject` instead of `Object`, so methods defined on `Object` are also delegated to the result.
 - Use a thread pool to prevent the system from being overloaded by a large number of threads.
 - Probably a bunch of other things I haven't thought of.

-A basic implementation in 8 lines of code isn't too shabby though :P
+A basic implementation in 9 lines of code isn't too shabby though :P

 Conclusion
 ----------